 Marianopolis College’s Vision aims to have prepare students to make positive contributions as citizens of a complex and changing world.
 To honour this commitment, the College offers courses abroad to students in any program as part of their specific education or complementary courses.

-In summer 2019, Professor Bruno Delorme is teaching the international business course Global Perspectives on Trade and Society.
-It begins with sessions on campus and then takes students to Austria and Germany.
+In summer 2020, Professor Bruno Delorme is teaching the international business course Global Perspectives on Trade and Society.
+It begins with sessions on campus and then takes students to Austria, France and Germany.
 Underscoring the importance of developing a global mindset to better understand global trade perspectives, the course examines differences in world views, values and behaviour, as well as verbal and non-verbal communication.
-The popular course is being offered in 2020 as well.

 In winter 2020, after studying on campus, students will embark on a 10-day field trip across Costa Rica, one of the world’s pioneering nations in sustainable development.
 With Geography Professor Jean-Michel Cohalan ’98 they will trek through tropical forest reserves, visit plantations and meet local experts on Costa Rica’s environmental initiatives and sustainable forestry programs.

 After digging into the archaeology and society of ancient Rome during the first half of winter 2020, students will spend March break living in Rome’s hippest neighbourhood, Trastevere, while walking in the footsteps of gladiators and emperors, soldiers and priestesses.
 Ancient art historian Rachel Levine and musicologist Nancy Berman will highlight the best music, art, architecture and museums that Rome has to offer, allowing students to appreciate the impact of this mighty empire on the world today.